 - Prohibit the LLC from converting into or merging with a for-profit entity.

 - Prohibit the LLC from distributing assets to members that are no longer Section 501(c)(3) organizations, government units, or government instrumentalities.

 - Include an acceptable contingency plan to prepare for the possibility that one or more of the LLC's members cease to be a 501(c)(3) organization, government unit, or government instrumentality.

 - State that exempt members of the LLC will efficiently and forcefully impose all their rights in the LLC and use every fair and legal measure available to guard their interests in the LLC.

 - State that the LLC must indicate that all its organizational documents are compliant with state LLC laws and enforceable in equity and at law.

 If your LLC need help with meeting 501(c)(3) requirements, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.